swttt/com.swttt.blowfish/README.md

 **Blowfish**

+This app adds some triggers and condition cards to your flows.
+For example you can:

+- Trigger if a device it's battery level drops below percentage X
+- Trigger if some capability hasn't been update for X minutes
-A simple app to check if you left any lights on in a zone or if any device has a battery level lower then a set percentage.
-Very basic, for personal use only.
+- Condition check if you left any devices on in a specified zone

-This app adds condition cards you can use in your flows.
+- Condition check if there is a device with battery below percentage X

 Not able to publish or maintain this (even if its just a few lines of code)

 __To use__

-In app.js you find 2 variables: bearertoken and localip.
-Set these to your own settings.
+In app.js you find a variable named bearertoken, set this to yours.

 __To do__

-- App icon
+- App icon [DONE]
 - Add a card to check battery values [DONE]

 __Icon by__